openlearnc/blend2d-coloredtext/README.md

 sdl2;
 pcre2;
 blend2d.
-chang the path in funtion
+chang the path in function
 ```
 fontface.createFromFile()
 get_string_from_file()